Theobragstad/listable/README.md

 - And many more!

 ## **How to run**:
-- Make sure you have Docker Desktop downloaded
+- Make sure you have Docker Desktop downloaded and running
 - Clone or download this repository
 - Navigate to the project folder in the terminal
 - Run 'docker compose up' in the terminal